Skip to content

 The Neuadd

-Robin and Philippa Herbert have worked in the garden at The Neuadd since 1999 and have planted many unusual trees and shrubs in the dramatic setting of the Bannau Brycheiniog National Park.
-One of the major features is the walled garden, which has both traditional and decorative planting of fruit, vegetables and flowers.
-There is also a woodland walk with ponds and streams and a formal garden with flowering terraces.
+The late Robin Herbert and his wife Philippa started work on the garden at The Neuadd in1999 and planted many unusual trees and shrubs in the dramatic setting of the Bannau Brycheiniog National Park.
+One of the major features is the walled garden, with both traditional and decorative planting of fruit, vegetables and flowers.
+Circuit walks of the garden.

 Owner Info